team-roadromeo1/resume_manager_worker/README.md

 5. The API will be accessible at `http://localhost:8080`.
 You can configure the port and other settings in the `application.properties` file.

 ## API Documentation

-For detailed instructions on how to use the API endpoints, refer to the [API Documentation](documentation.md).
+The API is documented using Swagger, providing an interactive and user-friendly interface to explore and test the endpoints.

+Access the Swagger UI by visiting `http://localhost:8080/swagger-ui.html` after starting the application.

 ## Examples